 - provide opportunities for volunteers and paid staff to develop their skills;

 - enhance the lives of people who are socially isolated, lonely and in need of additional support both within the OSM and through outreach work;

 - make available meeting space for local groups and community organisations;

-- hold various classes so that people can come together and enjoy a hobby, meeting with those who have the same interests, which leads to friends being made and lively discussions;
+- hold various classes so that people can come together and enjoy a hobby and meet with those who have similar interests, which leads to friends being made and lively discussions;

-- hold regular groups for people ( eg with Dementia/Alzheimer’s) and their carers, so they can meet other people with the same challenges as themselves, and feel less isolated, whilst those coping with these illnesses can get stimulation by crafting, or singing, and simply having fun; and
+- hold regular groups for people ( eg with Dementia/Alzheimer’s) and their carers, so they can meet other people with the same challenges as themselves, and feel less isolated, whilst those coping with these illnesses can get stimulation by crafting, or singing, and simply having fun;

-- collect apples to make high quality apple juice, cider and vinegar for sale locally and invest the profits in building a community hub that will last forever and support community projects.
+- collect apples to make high quality apple juice, cider and vinegar for sale locally and invest the profits in community development; and